bewcloud/bewcloud-mobile/README.md

 ## Install

-Download the appropriate binary [from the releases page](https://github.com/bewcloud/bewcloud-mobile/releases) for your OS and run it!
+Download the appropriate binary [from the releases page](https://github.com/bewcloud/bewcloud-mobile/releases) for your mobile device and run it!

 > [!CAUTION]
-> I _know_ the key used to encrypt the config passwords, and anyone who cares to reverse-engineer the app binaries will too, so you should [build your own client](#build-from-source) instead, with your own key.
+> I _know_ the key used to encrypt the config passwords in the automatic release builds, and anyone who cares to reverse-engineer the app binaries can too, so you should [build your own client](#build-from-source) instead, with your own key.

 Alternatively, you can [build from source](#build-from-source)!